swc-uiuc/wrangling-genomics/_episodes/01-trimming.md

 > {: .solution}
 {: .challenge}

-You may have noticed that Trimmomatic automatically detected the quality encoding of our sample.
+You may have noticed that Trimmomatic not only automatically used 4 threads (i.e. CPUs or processors), but it also detected the quality encoding of our sample.
 It is always a good idea to double-check this or to enter the quality encoding manually.

 We can confirm that we have our output file:

 ~~~
-$ ls SRR098283*
+$ ls trimmed_fastq/SRR098283*
 ~~~
 {: .bash}

 ~~~
-SRR098283.fastq  SRR098283.fastq_trim.fastq
+trimmed_fastq/SRR098283.fastq_trim.fastq
 ~~~
 {: .output}